A life during wartime: Jamie Farr, the most famous Jeep driver in history

 The grocery store where Samuel worked fed Willys workers, and Jamelia mended their clothes while Yvonne took an overnight shift at the jeep plant, which would build more than 300,000 war machines during World War II.

 The city had boomed before the Depression; by the time it ran full-bore to arm the services during the war, Toledo counted nearly 300,000 people, twice as many as it had at the turn of the century.
-Its neatly paved sidewalks teemed with people who shopped at LaSalle’s department store, watch the Mud Hens play at Swayne Field, or take in a movie at one of the lavish movie palaces like the Paramount, the place where Jameel saw the stars that would guide him west.
+Its neatly paved sidewalks teemed with people who shopped at LaSalle’s department store, watched the Mud Hens play at Swayne Field, or took in a movie at one of the lavish movie palaces like the Paramount, the place where Jameel saw the stars that would guide him west.

 Paramount Theatre, Toledo; courtesy of the Toledo-Lucas County Public Library, obtained from http://

 A wedding cake confection of a theater, a fairyland of plaster figures and gilded terra-cotta, the Paramount Theatre was Toledo at its richest.
 It had cost nearly $3 million to build and opened in February 1929.
 It had its own chorus line, its own house orchestra, and a $55,000 Wurlitzer organ.
-When he wasn’t watching Toledo Mud Hens baseball games from a knothole in the fence for fifty cents’ admission, or begging bar patrons at Tony Packo’s to buy his gang hot dogs and eating them in the parking lot, Jameel would go to the movies, three times a day at 12 cents a piece, and watch his idols on screen.
+When he wasn’t watching Toledo Mud Hens baseball games from a knothole in the fence for 50 cents’ admission, or begging bar patrons at Tony Packo’s to buy his gang hot dogs and eating them in the parking lot, Jameel would go to the movies, three times a day at 12 cents a piece, and watch his idols on screen.
 He watched Humphrey Bogart and Ingrid Bergman light a cool romance in “Casablanca,” saw Hope and Crosby knit a friendship in their road movies.

 He saw the war in newsreels before the films, and war movies too.
 “But when you're a kid, you don't realize the horror of war,” Farr says.
 “It's the bad guys and the good guys and you don't realize what the explosives do, and bullets and machine guns and bayonets and all those kinds of things that really do.
 It's make-believe on the screen until you get older and you realize war is really ugly and it's terrible.”